This website is best viewed in a browser that supports web standards.

 Under ACBSP accreditation standards, graduate students pursuing MBA degrees must complete at least 30 hours in courses reserved exclusively for graduate students (that is, 600-level courses) and that cover material beyond that contained in the undergraduate Common Professional Component (CPC) courses.
 (See the Northwest Undergraduate Academic Catalog for a list of CPC courses.)
 The Northwest MBA degree requires 33 hours.
 Thus, graduate students may take up to three hours of approved electives at the 500 level.
 Students who are advised that they must complete or supersede a prerequisite must earn a grade of “B” or above in those prerequisite courses.

-However, MBA students who did not complete international business at the undergraduate level are required to take the graduate International Business (55-631) course.
+Students who did not complete international business at the undergraduate level are required to take the graduate International Business (55-631) course.
 They must count this course for these three hours and cannot count any 500-level coursework toward MBA degree requirements.

 Candidates who choose the general MBA program must complete the following required courses if all prerequisite courses have been completed: